sporto/elm-tutorial/README.md

 ## Code

- Code for examples can be found at https://github.com/sporto/web-apps-with-elm-code
+ Code for the examples can be found at https://github.com/sporto/elm-tutorial-assets

- Code for the example application built in the second part of the guide can be found at https://github.com/sporto/web-apps-with-elm-app
+ Code for the example application built in the second part of the guide can be found at https://github.com/sporto/elm-tutorial-app

 ## Contributing

-Please open issues and send PRs at https://github.com/sporto/web-apps-with-elm
+Please open issues and send PRs at https://github.com/sporto/elm-tutorial